lizzybrooks/code-based-art/week2/readme.md

 1. Check in from last week— show your sketch and remember how you made it.
 (20 mins)

 2. Slideshow/discussion of interesting artwork, led by Blanca.
-Interactivity in the context of New Media Art (20 minutes)
+Interactivity in the Context of New Media Art (20 minutes)

 3. Examples of different types of interactivity, keystroke/mouse-driven or data driven.
 What is an API and can you use it to access data?
 (Lizzy) (20 minutes)
     * [Jer Thorp essay: Art & the API](http://blog.blprnt.com/blog/blprnt/art-and-the-api)